asfpteam/asfpy/README.md

 3.8 runtime.
 To install, run

 ```
-pip install asfpy-aridyckovsky
+pip install asfpy-phd
 ```

-You can find further installation instructions and versioned distributions at https://pypi.org/project/asfpy-aridyckovsky/.
+You can find further installation instructions and versioned distributions at https://pypi.org/project/asfpy-phd/.

 ## Usage